Big Cats in Crisis - The Big Cat Sanctuary

 Big Cats in Crisis

-The Big Cat Sanctuary’s Big Cats in Crisis campaign is providing a forever home for five African lions caught up in the ongoing war in Ukraine.
+The Big Cat Sanctuary’s Big Cats in Crisis campaign was launched to provide a forever home for five African lions who were living in the midst of war in Ukraine.

-In May 2024, in association with IFAW (International Fund for Animal Welfare), we announced our plans to evacuate five big cats – lionesses Yuna, Vanda, Amani and Lira, and lion Rori – from the Wild Animals Rescue Center (WAR) in Kyiv, Ukraine.
-A fundraising campaign to build a lion rescue centre at the Sanctuary, and to transport the cats out of the warzone, has raised over £450,000 out of £500,000 so far.
+In May 2024, in partnership with IFAW (International Fund for Animal Welfare), we announced plans to evacuate five big cats — lion Rori and lionesses Yuna, Vanda, Amani, and Lira — from the Wild Animals Rescue Center (WAR) in Kyiv, Ukraine.
+This launched a major fundraising campaign to build a dedicated Lion Rescue Centre at the Sanctuary and to cover the costs of transporting the lions out of the warzone.

 How your donation makes a difference